16parmindersingh/Data-Analytics-Portfolio/Pizza-Sales-Analysis/README.md

 - **Menu Optimization**: Focus on popular pizzas like The Classic Deluxe and The Thai Chicken Pizza for promotions.
 - **Pricing Strategy**: The Greek Pizza, while the highest-priced, may need marketing to boost sales.
 - **Inventory Management**: Stock more Large-sized pizzas, as they are the most ordered.
+- **Management Recommendations**: Use these insights to integrate into MIS systems for real-time sales tracking and forecasting.

 ---